Simulating Spring–Mass System

 To run the example from CDP Studio, open Welcome mode and find it under Examples.
 Next, in Configure mode right-click on the library project and select Build, then right-click on the system project and select Run & Connect.
 See the Running the Example Project tutorial for more information.

-The Graph application will now visualize the damped oscillation of the mass.
-The oscillation is described by the state variable SpringSimulatorApp.MassSpring.x.
+The Graph application will now visualize the damped oscillation of the mass as provided by the 3 implementations.

 For further information see the CDP Simulator manual.